opnfv/kvmfornfv/docs/all/tunning.rst

 * **IRQ affinity:**
   All the non-realtime IRQs should be affinitized to non realtime CPUs to reduce the impact on realtime CPUs.
-Some OS distributions contain an irqbalance deamon which balances the IRQs among all the cores dynamically.
+Some OS distributions contain an irqbalance daemon which balances the IRQs among all the cores dynamically.
 It should be disabled as well.

 * **Device assignment for VM:**